The Short Version

 The Medium Version

 I’m Kelly the Editor, and I’m a lover of ideas and a believer in communication.
-I am a lifelong reader and writer; I was a spelling bee champ in grade school, a grammar nut in junior high, and a newspaper and literary magazine editor in high school; I spent much of my adult life as a professional scholar and teacher; and I’ve never met a semicolon I didn’t like.
+I’m a lifelong reader and writer; I was a spelling bee champ in grade school, a grammar nut in junior high, and a newspaper and literary magazine editor in high school; I spent much of my adult life as a professional scholar and teacher; and I’ve never met a semicolon I didn’t like.
 For me, editing is a way to do things I love, using skills that feel like putting together a puzzle, while along the way supporting some higher virtues and commitments—truth, communication, wisdom, connections among humans, that sort of thing.

 My education is in the qualitative social sciences.
 I studied sociology and anthropology as an undergraduate at Carleton College and got my Ph.D. in sociology from the University of Wisconsin-Madison.
 I was trained in writing instruction during my time in Madison, and I taught writing-instructional sociology classes there for several years.
 After I finished grad school in 2002, I taught at Colorado College and at Kenyon College, where I supervised senior thesis projects and continued to teach writing-intensive courses.

 During those years, I found that my favorite parts of being a professor had to do with writing—my own and others’.
-I enjoyed reading colleagues’ work-in-progress and helping them to develop their theses, dissertations, conference papers, journal articles, and books.
+I enjoyed reading colleagues’ work in progress and helping them develop their theses, dissertations, conference papers, journal articles, and books.
 As a reviewer for several journals, I liked providing authors with constructive feedback for revision.
 I got a kick out of helping first-year students take an initial draft, full of great, scattered ideas, and develop it into a coherent and organized argument.
 I loved helping seniors develop and refine their own original ideas into compelling and insightful theses and honors projects.
 When I decided after several years to stop teaching, editing was a natural and exciting move.
 I began writing and editing full time in 2009.

-Meanwhile, I continue to write.
 My first book, You Can’t Put God in a Box: Thoughtful Spirituality in a Rational Age, was published with Oxford University Press in 2013.
 I’ve published several academic articles and book chapters, including one that was published without revision in the top sociology journal Sociological Theory, and another that was awarded a Best Graduate Student Paper prize in its section of the American Sociological Association.

 The Long Version